hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-web-domain-alias admin example.com www.example.com

-The function of deleting the alias domain (parked domain).
+This function of deleting the alias domain (parked domain).
 By this call default www aliase can be removed as well.

 *******************************************************************